Rustam9724/Rustam9724/README.md

 [![Codewars image](codewars.png)](https://www.codewars.com/users/rustam9724)

 ## My projects
-[cssMemSlider](https://rustam9724.github.io/cssMemSlider/cssMemSlider/index.html "cssMemSlider") - ф project where you can enjoy a little slideshow
+[cssMemSlider](https://rustam9724.github.io/cssMemSlider/cssMemSlider/index.html "cssMemSlider") - a project where you can enjoy a little slideshow

 [virtual keyboard](https://rustam9724.github.io/virtual-keyboard/virtual-keyboard/index.html "virtual keyboard") - virtual keyboard that can be used even when the real one is broken